kalypsoServing/KalypsoServing/README.md

 privileges or be logged in as admin.

 **Create instances of your solution**
-You can apply the samples (examples) from the config/sample:

 ```sh
 kubectl apply -k config/samples/
 ```

->**NOTE**: Ensure that the samples has default values to test it out.

 ### To Uninstall

 **Delete the instances (CRs) from the cluster:**

 ```sh